 For injuries or occupational illnesses arising out of and in the course of one's employment, benefits may include but are not limited to medical expenses and, in some instances, some or all lost wages.

 Every injury, regardless of severity, must be reported to the employee's supervisor immediately to ensure appropriate medical attention, if needed, and to remedy the condition or circumstances that caused the incident.
 Supervisors should review the details of the accident with the injured employee and the employee should complete the Brown University Injury Report Form and submit it the Insurance Office within 48 hours of the accident.
 Delays in reporting may jeopardize an employee's eligibility for WC benefits.

 The Insurance Office must receive proper medical documentation from the employee's attending physician substantiating the disability and work restrictions as soon as possible to process claims for lost wages and/or medical expenses.
+If continued medical treatment is necessary, the employee must provide medical documentation of treatment and any restriction to work, to their supervisor after each appointment.
+The supervisor/department needs to forward the work status note to the Insurance Office.
 If physical therapy is needed due to an on the job injury, please see our Physical Therapy Policy.

 Brown University has a Preferred Provider Network (PPN) in place, which was approved by the Workers Compensation Medical Advisory Board.

 The RI Workers Compensation Act mandates that injured employees shall have the freedom of choice to obtain health care, diagnosis, and treatment from any qualified health care provider initially.